dwthurber/MSHE-Student-Resources/_info/register-for-courses.md

 ##### [Counseling Courses](http://www.tgs.northwestern.edu/academics/programs/counseling/index.html)

-If you are interested in taking counseling courses, please contact Dr. Kristin McCann as soon as possible to discuss potential options.
+If you are interested in taking counseling courses, please contact the MSHE office as soon as possible to discuss potential options.
 Outside students are admitted to counseling courses on a case-by-case basis by the Counseling program's Director.

 ##### [Kellogg Part-Time MBA Courses](http://www.kellogg.northwestern.edu/programs/parttimemba/academics.aspx)

-If you are interested in taking courses through Kellogg's part-time MBA program (located on the Chicago campus), please contact Dr. Kristin McCann as soon as possible to discuss potential options. &nbsp;[\*Note: Students cannot add OR drop Kellogg courses in Caesar - it has to be handled through the Kellogg registrar.]
+If you are interested in taking courses through Kellogg's part-time MBA program (located on the Chicago campus), please contact the MSHE office as soon as possible to discuss potential options. &nbsp;[\*Note: Students cannot add OR drop Kellogg courses in Caesar - it has to be handled through the Kellogg registrar.]

 ##### [Medill IMC Courses](http://www.tgs.northwestern.edu/academics/programs/counseling/index.html)

-If you are interested in taking counseling courses, please contact Dr. Kristin McCann as soon as possible to discuss potential options.
+If you are interested in taking counseling courses, please contact the MSHE office as soon as possible to discuss potential options.
 Enrolling in an IMC course requires the permission of the Director and course instructor.

 ##### [The Graduate School (TGS) Courses](http://www.tgs.northwestern.edu/academics/programs/counseling/index.html)

 In general MSHE students can register themselves for TGS courses.Some courses say that outside students need to get instructor permission, in which case you can contact the instructor directly to request permission to take the course.
-Contact Dr. Kristin McCann if you are having trouble with the registration process.
+Contact the MSHE office if you are having trouble with the registration process.

 #### Registration Holds